World Class Specialty Eye Care

 Celebrating over 35 years!

-Cataracts are a natural part of aging and form in just about every single person over the age of 50.
+Cataracts are a natural part of aging and form in just about every single person over the age of 50 in or around their eyes.

 In your eye a lens is naturally positioned behind the colored part of the eye (the iris) helping focus light to the back of the eye.